List of unconstructed state highways in California: State Route 258

-State Route 258 is an unsigned or unconstructed route which stretches 17 miles (27.4 km) along Western Avenue from the north end of SR 213 at I-405 near Torrance north to US 101 near Hollywood.
-It is proposed to be upgraded to a freeway, but Caltrans has no plans to take it over.
+State Route 258 is an unconstructed route which stretches 17 miles (27.4 km) along Western Avenue from the north end of SR 213 at I-405 near Torrance north to US 101 near Hollywood.
+It is proposed to be upgraded to a freeway, but Caltrans has no plans to take it over, and thus that segment of Western Avenue remains in local control.
 The route concept report recommends that the alignment of the route be moved 3.5 mi westerly, and it to be from I-405 near LAX to US 101 near Hollywood.